handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ## Basic setup

-To initialize the **columnSummary** plugin, you need to properly set a property in the Handsontable initial config.
-The `columnSummary` property should be declared as an array of objects, where each object represents a single _endpoint_ (the "output" cell, or a single calculation).
+To initialize the **columnSummary** plugin, you need to properly set a property in the Settings object.
+The `columnSummary` property should be declared as an `array of objects`, where each object represents a single endpoint, meaning the "output" cell, or a single calculation.

 ```js
 columnSummary: [